 To set collocation horizons and other Concord settings, in the main WordSmith Controller menu at the top, choose Concord Settings.

-Collocates are computed case-insensitively (so my in the concordance line will be treated like My) unless you check the case-sensitive box.
+Collocates are computed case-insensitively (so my in the concordance line will be treated like My) unless you choose case-sensitivity.

 If you don't want certain collocates such as THE to be included, use a stop-list.